Your Customer’s Perspective Matters the Most

 Let’s rephrase the question a bit: Does your customer care whether your solution is fast, cost-effective and reliable?
 Well, definitely “Yes”.
 Therefore, setting up routers and load balancers is meaningful for your customers.

-When you’re splitting your stories, think about what is the easiest and fastest way to provide a deliverable to your The goal is to deliver results and collect their feedback sooner so you can adjust your course accordingly.
+When you’re splitting your stories, think about what is the easiest and fastest way to provide a deliverable to your clients.
+The goal is to deliver results and collect their feedback sooner so you can adjust your course accordingly.

 The nature of knowledge work is unpredictable.
 In knowledge work, we make assumptions about the future.
 In the most effective manner, we validate these assumptions by delivering results early and often.
 We learn what brings value and avoid the risk of spending time and effort on the wrong things.